rstudio/connections/README.md

 package allows you to pin database connections and [dplyr](https://dplyr.tidyverse.org/) table objects.

-A third goal of `connections` is to provide a simpler API to the way RStudio Connections pane integrates with R. This is meant for use by advanced R developers who wish to create custom connection configurations, or for `DBI`-compliant package developers who wish to directly integrate the Connections pane with their package.

 ## Installation

 Install the development version from [GitHub](https://github.com/) with: